JackalLabs/canine-docs/docs/developers/jackaljs/intro.md

 const listOfFolders = ["folder_name", ...]
 // you can create as many folders as you would like this way

+// The first time a user connects, the use must init the system const storage = await StorageHandler.trackStorage(wallet) const msg = storage.makeStorageInitMsg() await fileIo.generateInitialDirs(msg, listOfFolders)

-// this will only create new folders if they don't already exist const newFolderCount = await fileIo.verifyFoldersExist(listOfFolders)
+// after the first time, this code can be used instead. this will only create new folders if they don't already exist const newFolderCount = await fileIo.verifyFoldersExist(listOfFolders)
 ```